B-N-Yadav/Object_detection/README.md

-#  Image Classification using YOLOv8
+#  Object detection using YOLOv8

 This repository contains a complete implementation of an **Object Detection System** using the **YOLOv8 model**, powered by **TensorFlow** and **OpenCV**.
 The project demonstrates how to train, test, and deploy an object detection model on custom or pre-trained datasets.